Couleslaw/Project-L/docs/UserDocs/index.md

 The pause menu is opened by pressing `ESC` or `P` and it contains a lot of useful information.
 It shows who is the current player, how many actions he has left in this turn, and what is the current game phase:

-- normal
+- Normal
-- next round is final
+- Next round is final
-- final round
+- Final round
-- finishing touches
+- Finishing touches

 You also have the option to peek at the current score of each player and to change the animation speed of the game.